 Thank you to everyone who helped make the two Christingle and Crib services on Christmas Eve such a success as St Luke’s shone in candlelight.

 Each service was supported by over 200 people and over £450 was raised for the work of the Children’s Society.

 Time to renew or start your 2023 subscription to New Daylight notes from the Bible Reading Fellowship to help with your daily Bible reading. and prayer.

-Praying Together @St Luke’s, Holmes Chapel after the Epiphany 2022.
+Praying Together @St Luke’s, Holmes Chapel during Epiphany

 O Lord, open our lips and our mouth shall proclaim your praise.